 Felix Biotechnology is financially backed by multiple entities, with the investors primarily being Y Combinator, California Institute for Quantitative Biosciences (QB3), and Illumina Accelerator.
 Most recently, Felix Biotechnology raised $150K of funding on March 17, 2020 .
 At this point in time their actual revenues aren’t that huge, but considering their development pipeline and all-star executive team, we are expecting to see a lot of business activities from them in the near future.
 Let’s take a quick look at the backgrounds of the investors.
 Firstly, the California Institute for Quantitative Biosciences (QB3) is a nonprofit research and technology commercialization institute spanning three University of California campuses in the San Francisco Bay Area: UC Berkeley, UCSF, and UC Santa Cruz.
 Secondly, Y Combinator is a seed money startup accelerator created in March 2005 and has been used to launch over 2,000 companies including Stripe, Airbnb, DoorDash, Instacart, and Dropbox.
 Thirdly, Illumina Accelerator is the world’s first business accelerator focused solely on creating an innovation platform for the genomics industry.
 They provide select startups with access to seed investment, business guidance, in-house sequencing systems and reagents, and fully operational lab spaces in the San Francisco Bay Area or Cambridge, UK during each six-month funding cycle.

-The information on the outsourcing needs of Felix Biotechnology are few and far between, but their recent venture round is a good sign they have some capital to play around with for outsourcing additional R&D and clinical manufacturing work.
+The information on Felix Biotechnology's outsourcing needs is few and far between, but their recent venture round is a good sign they have some capital to play around with for outsourcing additional R&D and clinical manufacturing work.
 Felix Biotechnology will be progressing through the usual steps while working on their IND studies and clinical trials, with more about that in the next section.
 Until recently the company has done a very good job of staying under the radar, especially with their recent funding and investor backing.
 Felix will use the venture capital to further their research and manufacturing activities, so we can definitely expect to see an increased need for outsourcing work in the near future.

 We think business development teams in the realms of clinical manufacturing and commercial upscale, preclinical programs with animal model development for multidrug-resistant microbial infections, bioanalytical CROs, and CMOs with experience in phage therapies should definitely have Felix Biotechnology on their radar for the next few years.